Kuragala Buddhist Monastery at Balangoda (ඓතිහාසික කූරගල)

 Kuragala buddhist monastery

-Concentrated acid pored on valuable Dewanagala Stone Inscription
+Concentrated acid poured on the valuable Dewanagala Stone Inscription

 image source : sinhalabuddhist.com